New Mom, New Wrinkles?

 You are also likely to get dry hands from all the washing.
 Remember to use a really good hand lotion often or you might even develop eczema as I did.
 Nothing helped for almost a year until I bought Borage oil ointment for my baby's cradle cap.
 I tried it on my finger and within a week, the dry eczema was gone.
 Just like his cradle cap.
 Amazing!

-I desperately tried a new haor color for the first time when is was breastfeeding.
+Another possible way to add some shine to your hair is to dye it.
+I desperately tried a new hair color for the first time when I was breastfeeding.
 I dyed my blond hair for the first time ever.
 It made such a great difference to how thick and shiny it looked.

 If you worry about chemicals in the hair dye, read here about it.

-My hair dresser also had me buy some magic drops for my hair to add shine and make it less frizzy.
+My hairdresser also had me buy some magic drops for my hair to add shine and make it less frizzy..
+Sure made a difference!

-Who could ever guess that my hair really is blond, dull and flat?
-With my new darker color and the serum, no one could guess that I am breastfeeding and that my hair is suffering badly from it.
+Who could ever guess that my hair really was blond, dull and flat?
+With my new darker color and the serum, no one could guess that I was exhausted, breastfeeding and that my hair was suffering badly from it.
 Yippee!

-Well new mom, start implementing these tips NOW.
-I know from my own experience that they'll make a difference.
+Well new mom, start implementing these new mom skin care tips NOW.
+I know from my own experience that they’ll make a difference.

 Good luck!